EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 ## Step 8.
 Examine the Redis Projection Application Codebase

 Similar to step 6, projecting KurrentDB events to read models in another database like Redis can also follow the same pattern:
-1. Retrieve last checkpoint
+1. Retrieve the last checkpoint
-2. Subscribe events from a stream from checkpoint
+2. Subscribe to events in a stream from the checkpoint
 3. Process each event by updating the read model and checkpoint in the database

 You will examine how this pattern is applied to the Redis projection application.